intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/drm-intel.rst

 Features
 --------

-Features are picked up and pushed to drm-intel-next-queued by committers and maintainers.
+Features are picked up and pushed to drm-intel-next by committers and maintainers.
 See :ref:`committer-drm-intel` for details.

 Fixes
 -----

-Fixes are picked up and pushed to drm-intel-next-queued by committers and maintainers, just like any other patches.
+Fixes are picked up and pushed to drm-intel-next by committers and maintainers, just like any other patches.
 This is to ensure fixes are pushed in a timely manner.
 Fixes that are relevant for stable, current development kernels, or drm-next, will be cherry-picked by maintainers to drm-intel-fixes or drm-intel-next-fixes.

 To make this work, patches should be labeled as fixes (see XXX), and extra care